MaddyGuthridge/FL-Studio-API-Stubs/README.md

-# FL Studio Python API Stubs
+# FL Studio Python API Documentation

 This project contains function definitions to provide intellisense while working on scripts for FL Studio's Python API, as well as a partially-complete